Happymic/EEERover2024/doc/README.md

 ### Magnetism
-The magnetic field of the alien is static, meaning that it will not induce a current in a coil of wire unless that coil is moving.
+The magnetic field of the lizard is static, meaning that it will not induce a current in a coil of wire unless that coil is moving.
 A moving coil is a possibility, but there are also sensors and switches that can detect a static magnetic field.
 Test any new components and read their datasheets to determine if any amplification or signal processing is required.
 Many sensors are designed to detect if a mechanism is open or closed (e.g. a laptop screen), and they may not work well in this application because the magnetic field may be weak due to the distance of the sensor from the magnet.